GPS Reception and Interference

 1. Select the Polarization sub-tab.

-3. Ensure the Polarization is set to Linear.
-Linear is the default selection.
+3. Ensure the Polarization is set to Linear, which is the default selection.

 4. Set the Cross-Pol Leakage Threshold to -30 dB.

-5. You only use Cross-Pol Leakage with a Receiver () object.
-Whenever STK detects a complete polarization mismatch between the transmitted signal and the received signal under ideal conditions, the cross polarization leakage value is applied to model the less than ideal real world performance.
+5. You only use Cross-Pol Leakage with a Receiver object.
+Whenever the STK software detects a complete polarization mismatch between the transmitted signal and the received signal under ideal conditions, the cross polarization leakage value is applied to model the less-than-ideal real-world performance.

 Setting the antenna's orientation

-STK provides methods to specify the orientation of the antenna coordinate frame relative to the coordinate frame of the parent object.
-The antenna’s default elevation is 90 degrees, which points the antenna boresite along its parent object's positive Z vector.
-The positive Z vector of an Aircraft () object points to nadir.
+The STK software provides methods to specify the orientation of the antenna coordinate frame relative to the coordinate frame of the parent object.
+The antenna’s default orientation method is Azimuth Elevation, and the default elevation is 90 degrees, which points the antenna boresite along its parent object's positive Z vector.
+The positive Z vector of an Aircraft object points to its nadir.
 You need to point the antenna up along the negative Z vector.

 1. Select the Orientation sub-tab.

-3. Click Apply to accept your changes and to keep the Properties Browser open.
+3. Click Apply to confirm your change and to keep the Properties Browser open.

 The Receiver's System Noise Temperature allows you to specify the system's inherent noise characteristics.
 These can help simulate real-world RF situations more accurately.